Game Framework

 • Check your internet connection

-• Ensure the Game Framework backend is running
+• Ensure the Game Framework backend is reachable

 OIDC Configuration Error